CARES Act Reports

 An email to the entire faculty, staff, and student body sent March 3 relayed public health information and details in this news release.
 Also, detailed informational flyers and/or posters regarding preventative and responsive measures have been distributed to every student’s room in residence halls and are displayed in classrooms.
 Professors will emphasize this information several times in class.

-David Holcombe, MD, MSA, is the Regional Administrator and Medical Director for the Office of Public Health for our state.
-He will address the entire Louisiana College family on campus at his earliest convenience.
+David HoLCUombe, MD, MSA, is the Regional Administrator and Medical Director for the Office of Public Health for our state.
+He will address the entire Louisiana Christian University family on campus at his earliest convenience.

-All campus residents have been advised to wash their hands often, and Louisiana College will soon have bottles of hand sanitizer in every classroom to augment the hand sanitizing stations strategically located on campus.
+All campus residents have been advised to wash their hands often, and Louisiana Christian University will soon have bottles of hand sanitizer in every classroom to augment the hand sanitizing stations strategically located on campus.

-Louisiana College’s Health Center notes that only a few cases of the common cold have been reported, and persons with such symptoms are immediately advised to visit an urgent care clinic or their personal doctor.
+Louisiana Christian University’s Health Center notes that only a few cases of the common cold have been reported, and persons with such symptoms are immediately advised to visit an urgent care clinic or their personal doctor.

-In a statement released by Louisiana College’s food service vendor, Sodexo stated:
+In a statement released by Louisiana Christian University’s food service vendor, Sodexo stated: